CIRALabs/ietf-anima-smarkaklink/anima-smartpledge.md

 # Protocol Overview

 This is the overview of the process.
-[EDNOTE: there are many details here that belong in the next section.
+{EDNOTE: there are many details here that belong in the next section.
 The goal in this section is to consisely explain the interaction among the components.
-Clearly this text currently fails in that regard]
+Clearly this text currently fails in that regard}

 ## Scan the QR code